OpenCobolIDE/OpenCobolIDE/doc/source/faq.rst

 OpenCobolIDE is known to work on Windows (from Xp, to 8.1).
 Chances are that the issue come from your configuration.

-3) Cannot detect OpenCobol compiler on Mac OSX.
+3) Cannot detect OpenCOBOL compiler on Mac OSX.
 What can I do?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 If you installed the GnuCOBOL compiler in a non-standard path, you will have